nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 $\ $
 ### **Pusher:**
-The pusher consists of a linear actuator that will be pushing a $2in$ x $2in$ x $2in$ block made of ABS printed plastic with a weight of $0.13503 \ kg$.
+The pusher consists of a push/pull solenoid linear actuator that will be pushing a $2in$ x $2in$ x $2in$ block made of ABS printed plastic with a weight of $0.13503 \ kg$.

 weight of ABS $1.03 \frac{g}{cm^3}$